enzanki-ars/enzanki-ars.github.io/resume.md

 * Linux
 * Python 2 and 3

+## Work Experience

+- August 2016 – Current: Ohio State University College of Engineering Technology Services:
+  - Documenting the current and future College of Engineering network
+  - Troubleshooting problems related to the new network
+- June 2016 – August 2016: Honda of America Manufacturing (Marysville):
+  - Inspector on the final paint line, with high attention to detail on the exterior of the car

 ## Experiences

-* Ohio Supercomputer Center's Summer Institute
+- Ohio Supercomputer Center's Summer Institute
-  * Part of the Networking subgroup.
+  - Part of the Networking subgroup.
-  * Documented experience for high school's capstone, available at [https://enzanki-ars.github.io/capstone.html](https://enzanki-ars.github.io/capstone.html)
+  - Documented experience for high school's capstone, available at [https://enzanki-ars.github.io/capstone.html](https://enzanki-ars.github.io/capstone.html)
-* Vice-President for Explorers Post 891
+- Vice-President for Explorers Post 891
-* Communications Officer for Hilliard Darby Computer Club
+- Communications Officer for Hilliard Darby Computer Club
-* Hilliard Darby's "Genius Bar"
+- Hilliard Darby's "Genius Bar"
-  * Helped students and staff with various technology issues.
+  - Helped students and staff with various technology issues.
+- Hilliard Darby Computer Science Department Award
+  - Assisted with creation and updating of the new computer science lab image

 ## Volunteering